 - Stack coupons in store.
 Dollar Tree is a great place to use coupons.
 If an item only costs a dollar, you can use a $0.50 off coupon to get the item for half price.
 Use a dollar-off coupon and the item is yours for free!

 - Use food coupons whenever you’re shopping at a grocery or drug store.
 Stack them with Ibotta offers to save even more!

 - Shop Amazon deals when you can’t find something cheaper at the dollar store.

-1. Put glow stick bracelets inside balloons for backyard party lighting after dark.
+1. Put glow stick bracelets inside balloons for outdoor party lights.

-2. Tape down lines on a tarp or old shower curtain liner and play tic-tac-toe frisbee at your next backyard party.
+2. Tape lines on a tarp or shower curtain liner and play outdoor party games like frisbee tic-tac-toe.

 3. Make a DIY fire pit with a heavy-duty metal tub.

-Stay safe by making sure there are no low-lying branches above, and the area is free of any debris.
-Spread a thick layer of sand on the ground where the tub will sit.
+If you go with a metal tub, stay safe by making sure there are no low-lying branches above, and the area is free of any debris.
+Before you light a fire, spread a thick layer of sand on the ground where the tub will sit.

 4. Keep backyard party snacks chilled by filling an inflatable pool raft with ice.